Gyuri1/ISE-passiveID-API/README.md

 # How to install:

-Install the necessary python modules
+Install the necessary python modules:
-`pip install `
+`pip install requests`

 # How to use: